tanjoshua/Food-Collection/README.md

 # Food Collection App

-Personal project to familiarize myself with navigation within a React Native application.
+Personal project to familiarize myself with navigation & redux within a React Native application.

 # Some notes (for my own use)